battery-pulse/pulse-telemetry/README.md

 - **Unit Tests**:
   - Focus on verifying the correctness of individual transformations.
-  - These tests ensure that each transformation:
-    - Gives correct, expected values over test data.
-    - Handles nullability constraints and semantics correctly.
-    - Operate correctly when presented empty input data.
+  - These tests ensure that each transformation gives correct values over test data, handles nullability constraints and semantics correctly, operates correctly when presented with empty input data.

 - **Integration Tests**:
   - Validate the proper functioning of data source and sink connectors.